Experimental plasmonic sensing of malaria using an aluminum metasurface: Experimental scheme

 \subsection{Plasmonic sensing scheme}

 In Fig.~\ref{fig3}, we present the two sensing modalities analyzed in this study: spectral sensing and intensity sensing.
 While spectral sensing tracks shifts in the EOT resonance peak in the spectrum $\delta\lambda_R$, intensity sensing monitors changes in the transmittance $\delta T$ at a fixed wavelength.
 Changes in the local refractive index due to pfLDH binding to IgG near the sensor surface modify the coupling efficiency of light to the plasmonic modes, thus altering the intensity of transmitted light and shifting the EOT peak position.
 For convenience, the sensor spectra are normalized to $1$ using the formula \be T_{\text{norm}} = T/T_{\text{max}}, \ee where $T_{\text{max}}$ is the maximum transmittance at the EOT peak achieved by the sensor for a particular concentration.
 While spectral sensing simply measures the shift of the peak $\delta\lambda_R$, for intensity sensing, we monitored the transmission at two places: (1) at the fixed wavelength $\lambda_R = 667$~nm at the peak, and (2) at fixed wavelengths $\lambda_0 = 650$~nm, $655$~nm, and $660$~nm off the peak, shown as the gray region in Fig.~\ref{fig3}.
 The transmittance value of the p-IgG spectrum at these particular wavelengths is used as a baseline.
+The off-peak resonance wavelengths are wavelengths on the steep left-hand side of the chosen resonance EOT peak, where the sensitivity is the highest and thus the LOD is expected to be the lowest.
+A few different values were chosen to see the variation in sensing performance, with 660 nm expected to be optimal (the highest gradient) from simulations, but it was important to check the variability in performance around this wavelength experimentally.
+It turns out that just below 660 nm, at 655 nm, the sensitivity is optimal, due to non-uniformity of the peak shape as it shifts in the experiment compared to the behaviour expected from simulations.

 The sensor sensitivity $S_R$ (where $R$ represents the sensor response, $R=\lambda_R \; \text{or} \:T$), and LOD of the two sensing schemes are calculated as~\cite{Maier2007, Homola2008, Spackova2016} \be S_R = \frac{\delta R}{\delta n_{\text{eff}}}, \ee and~\cite{Armbruster2008, Homola2008, Spackova2016} \be \text{LOD} = \frac{\sigma_R}{S_R}, \ee where $\sigma_R=3\Delta R$ and $\Delta R$ is the noise associated with the measurement of $R$.
 The sensor sensitivity refers to the sensor's ability to detect and respond to changes in the quantity it is designed to measure.
 In the above, $\delta R$ is the change in sensor response (wavelength or transmission) due to a change in the effective refractive index, $n_{\text{eff}}$, in the region above the sensor.
 On the other hand, the LOD is the smallest change in effective refractive index, $\Delta n_{\text{eff}}$, that can be reliably detected by the sensor. $\Delta R$ is the standard deviation of $R$ for a blank ($0\%$ pfLDH) analyte solution.
 It is a measure of the noise level in the sensor system when no analyte is present.
 The factor of 3 is commonly used in most sensing schemes to ensure that the sensor response is distinguishable from noise with $99\%$ confidence~\cite{Armbruster2008, Spackova2016}.
 Note that $S_R$ and the LOD can also be defined in terms of changes in concentration.
 Assuming a linear sensor response for low concentration, $L_0$, of protein pfLDH in the buffer, we have the LOD as $\Delta L_0 = {\sigma_R}/{S_R}$.
 Here, $\Delta L_0$ is the lowest protein concentration that can be detected in the presence of a signal noise $\sigma_R$ and $S_R = {\delta R}/{\delta L_0}$ is the sensor sensitivity, defined as the sensor response for a given change in the bulk concentration.
 A high $S_R$ and a low $\sigma_R$ means a better LOD and therefore~the~sensor~can detect smaller changes in concentration.